Mohammad Mayeli Kohan

-Mohammad Mayeli Kohan (محمد مایلی کهن, born 5 June 1954) is an Iranian football coach and former player.
+Mohammad Mayeli Kohan (محمد مایلیکهن; born 5 June 1954) is an Iranian football coach and former player.
 He recently managed Malavan in Azadegan League.

 Early life

 He was born on 5 June 1954 in Bandar-e Anzali in Iran.
 His father was a farmer.
 He has two brothers and one sister.

 Playing career

 He moved to Tehran in 1967 and joined Ghasre Yakh Club in 1969.
 He played there until 1974.
 From 1974 to 1976 he played at Naft Tehran.
 Mayeli Kohan joined Persepolis in 1976.
 His best time was in Perspolis.
 He retired as a player in 1990.
 He played for Iran national football team 6 times.

 Coaching career

 Assistantship

 He was chosen as assistant manager of Perspeolis just months after his retirement in 1990 and became assistant manager of Iran national football team in 1991 by Ali Parvin.

 Iran futsal

 In 1992, he became head coach of Iran national futsal team and was in team's charge until 1995.
 Iran national futsal team became in Fourth place at 1992 FIFA Futsal World Cup with Mayeli Kohan.